openrails/openrails/CONTRIBUTING.md

 ## Writing code

-You are free to make any modifications to the Open Rails code that you like; that's the benefit of open source.
-However, if you would like your contribution to be included in the official version, please be sure that you are [fixing a confirmed bug](https://bugs.launchpad.net/or/+bugs?orderby=-importance&field.status%3Alist=TRIAGED) or [implementing an accepted feature request (anything except the first two columns)](https://trello.com/b/DS2h3Pxc/open-rails-roadmap).
+You are free to make any modifications to the Open Rails code that you like; that's how open source works.
+However, we won't necessarily include all changes in the official version, so here are the ways to ensure what you're working on will be accepted:

-We will also treat your contribution according to the following bug and feature prioritization:
+* If you'd like to work on something that is already known about and accepted, please check through [the confirmed bugs](https://bugs.launchpad.net/or/+bugs?orderby=-importance&field.status%3Alist=TRIAGED) and [accepted feature requests (anything except the first two columns)](https://trello.com/b/DS2h3Pxc/open-rails-roadmap).
+* If you don't see anything you'd like to work on in the _confirmed bugs_ or _accepted feature requests_, please reach out to us in the [Elvas Tower forums](http://www.elvastower.com/forums/index.php?/forum/299-open-rails-development-testing-and-support/).
+You can also report a bug or make a suggestion for the road-map directly.
+In both cases, we'll get back to you on whether we think it is appropriate for inclusion.

+When choosing what to work on from the road-map, if multiple things are interesting to you, we would prefer that you choose the item with the highest priority (see list below).
+This is only a guideline for helping to choose, though, so if you do want to work on something with a low priority, that's fine - all we ask is that you let us know in the [Elvas Tower forums](http://www.elvastower.com/forums/index.php?/forum/299-open-rails-development-testing-and-support/).

 1. The next minor release (e.g. 1.4)
 2. Current major release (e.g. 1.x)
 3. Next major release (e.g. 2.x)
+4. Future

-If you're unsure what you could contribute to in the code, please get in touch on the [Elvas Tower](http://www.elvastower.com/) forums, giving us some idea of your experience and interests, and we'll do our best to find something for you.
+If you're unsure what you could contribute to in the code, and nothing looks interesting in the _confirmed bugs_ and _accepted feature requests_, please get in touch on the [Elvas Tower forums](http://www.elvastower.com/forums/index.php?/forum/299-open-rails-development-testing-and-support/), giving us some idea of your experience and interests, and we'll do our best to find something for you.

 ### General requirements